Skip to main content

 Graduate Assistant Brittany Branyon is coordinating social media accounts produced by 2023 Living Democracy students.
 Anyone interested in this year’s students can follow stories they write about their adventures on the Living Democracy Facebook page and the Living Democracy web page.

-Tags: Community and Outreach Center for the Arts and Humanities
+Tags: Community, Outreach and Engagement Center for the Arts and Humanities

 Media Contact